ideas-productivity/ideas-productivity.github.io/overview/approach.md

 ### Code Analysis and mining Tools (CAT) SDK

 The Code Analysis and mining Tools (CAT) SDK is the most recent contribution to SDK community building.
 CAT-SDK---a productized suite of analysis tools (including those for analyzing repositories, source code, and pull requests)---enables software teams to gain insight into the day-to-day programming aspects of projects to help understand and improve development processes.

 ### Extreme-scale Scientific Software Stack (E4S)

 The Extreme-scale Scientific Software Stack (E4S) is a curated stack that incorporates the various topical SDKs (including programming models and runtimes, math libraries, data and visualization libraries, and development tools) and relies on the Spack software management ecosystem.
 E4S facilitates the combined use of independent software packages by application teams, while also improving transparency and reproducibility of computational results.

 # Providing opportunities for peer knowledge sharing and training

-Central to the IDEAS-ECP project are multipronged efforts that help grow and mobilize a dynamic community to improve software quality, productivity, and sustainability.
+Central to IDEAS work are multipronged efforts that help grow and mobilize a dynamic community to improve software quality, productivity, and sustainability.
 Our goal is to establish a ”virtuous cycle” in which widespread awareness of the importance of software quality and related issues, in turn promotes sharing, discussion, and refinement of practices and resources for producing better scientific software.
 Specific activities are:

-### Producing the webinar series Best Practices for HPC Software Developers.
+### Producing the webinar series Best Practices for HPC Software Developers

 Launched in 2016 in partnership with the DOE computing facilities ALCF, NERSC, and OLCF, the webinar series *Best Practices for HPC Software Developers* provides a venue for many topics in HPC scientific software devel- opment from practitioners throughout the international community.

-### Creating and teaching tutorials on scientific software practices,
+### Creating and teaching tutorials on scientific software practices

  IDEAS tutorials focus on topics software testing, verification, revision control, refactoring, agile processes, and more.
 We present important considerations and practices in scientific software development, typically based on "best practices" identified in the broader software engineering community, tailored and adapted to needs of the HPC scientific software community.